Highly Sensitive Money for Highly Sensitive People who want to align their values with their money

 About

 Highly Sensitive Money gives Highly Sensitive People (HSP) who are passionate about social justice resources to align their money with their values.
-Join me, Diana Gisel Yañez, CERTIFIED FINANCIAL PLANNER™, as I coach HSPs, interview experts, and share my own journey discovering the gifts of my sensitivity and how it relates to money.
-Each season is released as it’s ready in weekly batches.
+Join me, Diana Gisel Yañez, CERTIFIED FINANCIAL PLANNER™, as I coach HSPs, interview experts, and share my own journey discovering the gifts of sensitivity and how it relates to money.
+New episodes are added periodically.